 - Email Subscriptions allows you to manage the types of email notifications you would like to receive from LastPass.
 Learn more.

-- Language – You can change the default language (English) to any of our other supported languages.
+- Language – You can change the default language in LastPass to any of our supported languages (i.e., English, French, Spanish, Italian, German, Portuguese, or Dutch).
 Once you have selected your desired language, click Update to save the changes.
-You will need to log off and log back in to display LastPass in your newly selected language.
+You will need to log out and log back in to your Vault to display LastPass in your newly selected language.
 Editing your language selection from your online Vault will only apply to viewing and using the online Vault – language settings for your web browser extensions need to be changed via the LastPass icon > Preferences > Advanced.

 - Time Zone – Indicates your time zone from the drop-down menu (relative to GMT).

-From the General Account Settings, click Show Advanced Settings, to view the following:
+From the General settings, click Show Advanced Settings, to view the following:

 - Password Alerts – When enabled, LastPass will alert you when you are logging into a website where you have a weak or duplicate password.
 To remove these alerts, click Disable Password Alerts.
 Learn more.